Hummingbird Cake

 • Vegetable oil – This cake is an oil-based cake so that means it’s a super moist cake!
 You want to use a neutral-tasting oil such as vegetable or canola oil.
 If you want to reduce the fat and use applesauce I would recommend using half oil, and half applesauce.

-• Large eggs – Make sure your eggs are at room temperature
+• Large eggs – Make sure your eggs are at room temperature.
+Place your eggs in a bowl of warm water for 10 minutes before using them.

 • Crushed pineapple – A key ingredient in a hummingbird cake!
 Make sure to use crushed, canned pineapple.
 Or if you have a can of pineapple rings (or even fresh pineapple) you can dice it up fine (or try throwing it in your food processor).
 You could also use fresh pineapple as well.